michaelHeimes/pmi-pizza-boy-brewing/README.md

 Developer Notes:

-Clamp range from 360px to 1024px
+Clamp settings range from 360px to 1024px